ApacheChief/ApacheChief.github.io/_posts/2026-02-01-applied-data-science-project.md

-Initial data audit revealed sparsity of ‘reply_content’ ~ 93% (Fig 2.3) and attribute was hence not used.
+An initial data audit revealed sparsity of ‘reply_content’ ~ 93% (Fig 2.3) and the attribute was hence not used.
-Audit of Missing Values and Spares columns (Fig 2.4) reveals that there was no missing values in other columns besides “reply_content”.
+Audit of Missing Values and Spares columns (Fig 2.4) reveals that there were no missing values in other columns besides “reply_content”.
 Fig 2.4	Fig 2.5

 <div style="text-align:center; margin-bottom: 1rem;">